MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 5. Open Finder and copy the previously unzipped **AppCenter-SDK-Apple/iOS** and **AppCenterReactNativeShared** folders into your project's folder at the location where you want it to reside.

 6. Add the SDK frameworks to the project in Xcode:

    * Make sure the Project Navigator is visible (⌘+1).
    * Drag and drop **AppCenter.framework**, **AppCenterAnalytics.framework**, **AppCenterCrashes.framework** and **AppCenterReactNativeShared.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
 Note that **AppCenter.framework** and **AppCenterReactNativeShared.framework** are required to start the SDK, make sure they are added to your project, otherwise the other modules won't work and your app won't compile.
    * A dialog will appear, make sure your app target is checked, then click **Finish**.

-7. Link AppCenter React Native plugins projects to your app's project:
+7. Link AppCenter React Native plugins projects to your app's project:.

    * Make sure the Project Navigator is visible (⌘+1).
    * For each AppCenter React Native plugin navigate to the folder containing source code.
 Paths respectively will be
      * /node_modules/appcenter/ios